BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 - **app.py** - The Python application that performs a simple SELECT from an Azure SQL Database
 - **.env** - A text file with connection information to the Azure SQL Database
 - **Dockerfile** - The manifest for the Docker Image creation
-- **flask2sql.yaml** - The manifest for the Kubernetes deplpyment
+- **flask2sql.yaml** - The manifest for the Kubernetes deployment

-In addition, the *az CLI* utility commands may make additional files such as the key for the application and other information in your application directory.
+> In addition, the *az CLI* utility commands may make additional files such as the key for the application and other information in your application directory.

 ## Clean Up
-With the application created, edtied, documented and tested, the team can now "tear down" the application.
+With the application created, edited, documented and tested, the team can now "tear down" the application.
 By keeping everything in a single resource group in Microsoft Azure, it's a simple matter of deleting the resource group using the *az CLI* utility:

 ```
 az group delete -n ReplaceWith_PoCResourceGroupName -y
 ```

-> Note: If you created your Azure SQL Database in another rewource group and you no longer need it, you can use the Microsoft Azure Portal to delete that resource.
+> Note: If you created your Azure SQL Database in another resource group and you no longer need it, you can use the Microsoft Azure Portal to delete it.

-The team member leading the PoC project uses Microsoft Windows as her workstation, and wants to retain the secrets file from Kubernets but wants to remove it from the system as the active location.
+The team member leading the PoC project uses Microsoft Windows as her workstation, and wants to retain the secrets file from Kubernetes but wants to remove it from the system as the active location.
 She simply copies the file to a *config.old" text file and then deletes it:

 ```
 copy c:\users\ReplaceWith_YourUserName\.kube\config c:\users\ReplaceWith_YourUserName\.kube\config.old